-The Community Pharmacy Network business is a new segment created in FY03/20 from consolidating the former Pharmaceuticals Network and Dispensing Pharmacy segments and part of the Other segment (only the Manufacture and Market Pharmaceuticals business).
-The new Family Pharmacy Support Service business operated by PharmaShift Co., Ltd. was also added from FY03/21.
-As of FY03/24, the Community Pharmacy Network business comprises four businesses: Community Pharmacy, Pharmaceutical Network, Manufacture and Market Pharmaceuticals, and Digital Shift.
+The Community Pharmacy Network segment is a new segment created in FY03/20 from consolidating the former Pharmaceuticals Network and Dispensing Pharmacy segments and part of the Other segment (only the Manufacture and Market Pharmaceuticals business).

+The Digital Shift business-providing family pharmacy support services through PharmaShift Co., Ltd.-was added in FY03/21.
+In FY03/25, the Pharmaceutical Logistics business, operated by Medi Logi Net Co., Ltd., was also added.
+As of FY03/25, the Community Pharmacy Network segment comprises five businesses: Community Pharmacy, Pharmaceutical Network, Manufacture and Market Pharmaceuticals, Digital Shift, and Pharmaceutical Logistics.

-The company cited following two reasons for the reorganization:
+The company cited the following two reasons for the reorganization: